pletzer/OpenSeesNesIBuild/README.md

 mkdir lib
 ```

-To clean the directory from a previous build:
+To clean the directory from a previous build (optional):
 ```
 make wipe
 ```

-No build:
+Now build:
 ```
 make python -j 4
 ```